Indexing Generated Code

 contain metadata on the last line and parse it.

-One downside is that it adds noise to color.js
+One downside is that it adds noise to color.js but usually generated

 files are invisible to developers so it’s not a big concern.